CrazySpence/Adafruit-Retrogame/README.md

 SDL 2.0.3 FIX
 =============
 Replace the sdl_udev.c in your SDL source directory (src/core/linux/) with the one here and retrogame will work with SDL2 applications

+This fix allows both SDL1.2 and 2.0 apps to work with retrogame